tseemann/mlst/README.md

 ## Installation

 ### Brew
-If you are using the [OSX Brew](http://brew.sh/) or [LinuxBrew](http://brew.sh/linuxbrew/) packaging system:
+If you are using the [MacOS Homebrew](http://brew.sh/) or [LinuxBrew](http://brew.sh/linuxbrew/) packaging system:

 ```
-% brew tap brewsci/science
-% brew tap brewsci/bio
-% brew untap homebrew/science
-% brew install mlst   # or "brew upgrade mlst"
+% brew install brewsci/bio/mlst
 ```

 ### Conda